bodo-hugo-barwich/gin-blog_api/README.md

 It also features a **JWT** admin authentication.

+This API is meant to be consumed by a frontend to give it a graphical interface.

 # REQUIREMENTS

 To rebuild this web site the tested **Minimum Go Compiler Version** is _Go_ `1.19`.\
 The site uses the libraries `Gin`, `Gorm` and `golang-jwt`.\
 The _Gin_ Web Server uses the _Gorm_ framework for the database access.\
 At the moment only _PostgreSQL_ is supported as database backend.\
-The Server Responses are provided as `JSON` documents.
+The server responses are provided as `JSON` documents.

 # INSTALLATION

 - **go**

-The `go` Command will install the dependencies on local user level as they are found in the `go.mod` file.
+The `go` command will install the dependencies on local user level as they are found in the `go.mod` file.

 # CONFIGURATION